Guides

 }

-Ginjou supports localizing data operations by using multiple fetchers simultaneously (e.g., getting products from a REST API and users from a GraphQL API).
+Ginjou supports multiple fetchers in a single application.
+This lets you fetch different resources from different backends simultaneously (for example, products from a REST API and users from a GraphQL API).

 mermaid